-Recently Cricut added a new machine to their line up.
-Let me tell you it’s an adorable addition!
-The Cricut Joy is a smaller Cricut machine that is made to be portable.
+Recently Cricut added a new machine to their lineup.
+Let me tell you, it’s an adorable addition!
+The Cricut Joy is a smaller Cricut machine made to be portable.

 5 Simple Ways to Get Your Home Organized with the Cricut Joy

 1. Organize Your Pantry Staples

 I recently moved all of my pantry staples into airtight canisters (we live in a very humid climate, stuff gets ruined so fast).
 I don’t have a label maker (shocker, I know), so I just tore off the package label and put it in the container so I would know what’s inside.
 Great system right?